Susan Rice: Striking North Korea Would Be 'Catastrophic'

 Rice, who served as U.S. ambassador to the U.N. under former President Barack Obama and later became his top security aide, acknowledged that previous administrations had failed in their efforts to prevent Pyongyang from developing a nuclear arsenal, but cautioned that Trump's aggressive rhetoric would only serve to provoke Kim Jong Un.

-Trump warned this week that continued threats from North Korea would be met "with fire and fury like the world has never seen," as Pyongyang warned that it was developing a plan to attack the U.S. territory of Guam, a small Pacific Island with an American military presence.
+Trump warned this week that continued threats from North Korea would be met "with fire and fury like the world has never seen," as Pyongyang warned that it was developing a plan to attack the U.S. territory of Guam, a small Pacific island with an American military presence.
 Amid criticism that his remarks could exacerbate tensions, Trump doubled down Thursday saying that perhaps his statement "wasn't tough enough."

 Read More: North Korea Calls President Trump's 'Fire and Fury' Threat a 'Load of Nonsense'